weaveworks/scope/site/plugins.md

 A report can contain many types of information.
 If you go back to the [Reporter Interface](#reporter-interface) section, you see the top-level `Plugins` attribute.
 Along with that, a report may contain multiple topologies.
-An example of a report containing few topologies is the following:
+An example of a report containing a few topologies is the following:

 ```json
 {